 Eating More Can Be Tough

 - Eat foods that are less filling.
 Foods that have less fibre (like nuts) and less water (like dried fruits) tend to be less filling.
 This makes foods like trail mix great for sneaking in extra calories.
+Here are some examples of foods that are great for bulking.

 - Eat more often.
 Studies show that those who snack between meals eat more calories than those who eat larger meals less often.